vv1101/learning/README.txt

 # learning
-whatever I am trying to learn
+This repository contains some programming and math tricks I am trying to improve.